AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/reports.md

 ## HTML report

 The HTML file also contains the analysis summary and the list of identified issues.
+You can get the HTML report while running the tool on a command-line interface or through the [!DNL Site-Wide Analysis Tool].

 ![HTML report - Summary](../../assets/upgrade-guide/uct-html-summary.png)